 How does security management work?

-The security management process can be broken down into three general phases: assessment, awareness and activation.
+The security management process can be broken down into three general phases: assessment, awareness, and activation.

 The final phase consists of several important actions, namely strategy enforcement for compliance, comprehensive monitoring and response, and routine maintenance.
-And while, in some respects, this phase represents a final set of actions, it also includes ongoing revisions as needed, whether for adapting to new business needs, incorporating new technologies or responding to new threats.
+And while this phase, in some respects, represents a final set of actions, it also includes ongoing revisions as needed, whether for adapting to new business needs, incorporating new technologies, or responding to new threats.

-What are the risks of forgoing security management?
+What are the risks without security management?

 Internally, security management makes managing your IT environments more efficient and proactive.
-Without it, you risk lapses in security oversight that could lead to slower threat identification and response times, unclear protocols and responsibilities, an inability to adapt to evolving cybersecurity issues and, ultimately, stymied innovation potential.
+Without it, you risk lapses in security oversight that could lead to slower threat identification and response times, unclear protocols and responsibilities, an inability to adapt to evolving cybersecurity issues, and, ultimately, stymied innovation potential.

 What is cloud security management?